gritzko/replicated.cc/concepts/unicode.md

 Unfortunately, we can not mandate some single coding: we need binary and text, different forms of storage and different forms of compression all to be available.

 In turn, UTF-32 hashing makes it necessary to recode all strings for integrity checking.
-That is in addition to any recoding the underlying runtime may need (e.g. UTF-8 <-> UTF-16).
+That is in addition to any recoding the underlying runtime may need (e.g. UTF-8 <-> UTF-16 for JVM and v8).

 Note that the only thing we are trying to achieve here is a bitwise reliable serialization.
 If we'd like to render or edit that Unicode text, that is a [much bigger topic](https://lord.io/blog/2019/text-editing-hates-you-too/).